shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 The best way is to look at the list of supported dongles on the projects [README][5] file and try and get your hands on one of them.
 I bought a E1750 Huawei 3G dongle which you still find in stock in many online stores.
-If it's unable in your local markets/ e-commerce sites, try searching it on ebay or aliexpress.
+If it's unavailable in your local markets/ e-commerce sites, try searching it on ebay or aliexpress.
 I was able to get a second hand one from ebay with SIM and voice support unlocked.